pcfens/traefik-localplugins/README.md

 To demonstrate that the local plugin is running we'll block exploits against log4j.

+To test the ondemand plugin, the service we're testing against will be shut down if it's idle for an hour (that value can be chagned at the bottom of `k8s-demo/whoami.yaml`).

 ## Prerequisites

 This demo can be run in any k8s cluster that isn't already using Traefik, but to follow